mikedruzhin/MikeDruzhin/README.md

 ### My projects
 * [Brain Games](https://github.com/MikeDruzhin/Brain-Games)

->Console application of 5 different mini-games that include tasks such as checking a number for parity, arithmetic operations, finding the greatest common divisor, continuing a series of numbers,
+<p>Console application of 5 different mini-games that include tasks such as checking a number for parity, arithmetic operations, finding the greatest common divisor, continuing a series of numbers,
-checking a number for primality.
+checking a number for primality.</p>

 * [GenDiff](https://github.com/MikeDruzhin/GenDiff)
 >Cli- utility that compares two configuration files with each other.
 The comparison result can be output in different formats.
 Available file extensions: .json, .yml, yaml.